luiscastilho/dungeoneering/docs/README.md

 # dungeoneering
-dungeoneering is a minimalistic virtual tabletop (VTT) that can be used as a combat grid or as a dungeon exploration tool, made for local, in-person tabletop RPG sessions.
+dungeoneering is a free and slimmed down virtual tabletop (VTT) that can be used as a combat grid and as a dungeon exploration tool, made for local, in-person tabletop RPG sessions.

 Official page with more info and download links available here: [dungeoneering.app](https://dungeoneering.app/)